Securing Your Norg MCP API + OpenClaw Deployment: Authentication, RBAC, and Governance Best Practices product guide

 | Ad spend modification | No | Financial | Yes |

 Identify where human input is critical — access approvals, configuration changes, destructive actions — and design explicit checkpoints.
 Use tools like interrupt() to enforce those pauses.
+Build them in.
+Don't retrofit them.

-Implementing HITL Gates in the OpenClaw Runtime
+Implementing HITL gates in the OpenClaw runtime

 - Agent proposes the action — OpenClaw generates a structured action payload (e.g., "Send bulk message to 340 contacts re: Q2 campaign") and stores it in a durable pending state.